-North Central College of Fine Arts’ three ensembles preformed at the annual Songs of the Season performance on December 1st and December 3rd.
+North Central College of Fine Arts’ three ensembles preformed at the annual Songs of the Season performance Dec.
+1–3, 2017.
 Photo by Ericka Sura.

 Concert Chorale performs; prepares for trip to Spain